Chapter 3. Configuring cloud-init

 The following example adds a static networking configuration.

-1. Depending upon the requirements of your datasource, open your user-data file for editing, or otherwise add the following directive to the cloud.cfg.d directory.
+1. Depending on the requirements of your datasource, edit the user-data file or add the following directive to the cloud.cfg.d directory:

 Note